trifle-io/trifle-io/docs/trifle-stats-rb/drivers/mongo.md

 ## Configuration

+To be able to use `Trifle::Stats::Driver::Mongo` requires few arguments to be configured correctly.

+### `driver`

+First required argument is a `driver`.
 You can configure driver directly using `mongo` gem;

 ```ruby
 require 'mongo'